z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/SET_ROLE.md

 Using this command, it is possible to either add privileges or restrict privileges.
 If the session user role has the `INHERITS` attribute, then it automatically has all the privileges of every role that it could `SET ROLE` to; in this case `SET ROLE` effectively drops all the privileges assigned directly to the session user and to the other roles it is a member of, leaving only the privileges available to the named role.
 On the other hand, if the session user role has the `NOINHERITS` attribute, `SET ROLE` drops the privileges assigned directly to the session user and instead acquires the privileges available to the named role.

-In particular, when a superuser chooses to `SET ROLE` to a non-superuser role, she loses her superuser privileges.
+In particular, when a superuser chooses to `SET ROLE` to a non-superuser role, they lose their superuser privileges.

 `SET ROLE` has effects comparable to `SET SESSION AUTHORIZATION`, but the privilege checks involved are quite different.
 Also, `SET SESSION AUTHORIZATION` determines which roles are allowable for later `SET ROLE` commands, whereas changing roles with `SET ROLE` does not change the set of roles allowed to a later `SET ROLE`.